gdmarmerola/gdmarmerola.github.io/_posts/2017-11-21-ts-for-bernoulli-bandit.md

 In this post, we showcased the Multi-Armed Bandit problem and tested three policies to address the exploration/exploitation problem: (a) $\epsilon$-greedy, (b) UCB and (c) Thompson Sampling.

-The $\epsilon$-greedy strategy uses a constant to balance exploration and exploitation.
-This is not ideal, as the hyperparameter may be hard to tune.
+The $\epsilon$-greedy strategy makes use of a hyperparameter to balance exploration and exploitation.
+This is not ideal, as it may be hard to tune.
 Also, the exploration is not efficient, as we explore bandits equally (in average), not considering how promising they may be.

 The UCB strategy, unlike the $\epsilon$-greedy, uses the uncertainty of the posterior distribution to select the appropriate bandit at each round.
 It supposes that a bandit can be as good as it's posterior distribution upper confidence bound.
 So we favor exploration by sampling from the distributions with high uncertainty and high tails, and exploit by sampling from the distribution with highest mean after we ruled out all the other upper confidence bounds.